 Programs specific to test preparation will teach you the material specific to the test, however, they may not teach you the benefits of engaging in certain management practices described in the PMBOK.
 This class addresses what to do, why and when you should do it, and what the pros/cons, risks/benefits of using a particular method are.
 You will have access to the tools that help you become an effective Project Manager.
-Multiple methods are discussed, as well as how and when to select the appropriate ones.
+Multiple methods are discussed, as well as how and when to select the appropriate ones in practical application.

-Is this course current with the PMBOK?
+Is the Foundations course current with the PMBOK?

 What else do I need to know about this class?